eeng/shevek/README.md

 ### Acceptance Testing

-To run the whole suite do:
+To run the whole acceptance tests suite do:
 ```
-lein test :acceptance
+lein acceptance-tests
 ```

 To run each test one at a time do:
 ```
-lein repl :start :port 4101
+lein acceptance-tests-repl
 ```
 Then connect to it, eval the `(ns)` and `(start-system)` forms, and finally eval the test blocks.
 It should run against the test database and web server.